Prabhnith/mutoPush/README.md

 Input/Output
 ============
-1. Input is Json Object with Key: Value pair as {"platform" : platform, "deviceID" : deviceID }
+1. Input is Json Object with Key: Value pair as {"platform" : platform, "deviceID" : deviceID } to serverUrl:8000/push
-2. Output is response "Status OK"
+2. Output response is "{"iOS" : "OK"}, {"Android" : "OK"} or {"Status" : "FAILED" } based on the request.